DiffPD: Differentiable Projective Dynamics: Contact Handling

-It turns out that the same idea can also be used for computing $\mathbf{A}^{-1}\mathbf{PU}_R$, the right half of the solution, with a slight modification.
-Notice that $\mathbf{PU}_R$ can be obtained from $\mathbf{A}$ by fetching $\mathbf{A}_{\mathcal{I}\times \mathcal{C}_i}$ and zeroing out corresponding rows in $\mathcal{C}_i$:
+It turns out that the same idea can also be used for computing $\A^{-1}\Pmat\Umat_R$, the right half of the solution, with a slight modification.
+Notice that $\Pmat\Umat_R$ can be obtained from $\A$ by fetching $\A_{\I\times\Cset}$ and zeroing out corresponding rows in $\Cset$:

-We can, therefore, compute $\mathbf{A}^{-1}\mathbf{PU}_R$ as follows:
+We can, therefore, compute $\A^{-1}\Pmat\Umat_R$ as follows:

-Since $\mathbf{A}^{-1}\mathbf{I}_{\mathcal{I}\times \mathcal{C}_i}$ has been precomputed, the time complexity will be bounded by the matrix multiplication $\mathcal{O}(nc_i^2)$.
-Moreover, noting that $\mathbf{A}^{-1}$ is symmetric and $\mathbf{V}$ can be obtained from $\mathbf{U}$ by swapping and transposing block matrices $\mathbf{U}_L$ and $\mathbf{U}_R$, the results derived here can also be reused to assemble $\mathbf{V}\mathbf{P}^\top\mathbf{A}^{-1}$.
+Since $\A^{-1}\Imat_{\I\times\Cset}$ has been precomputed, the time complexity will be bounded by the matrix multiplication $\mathcal{O}(nc^2)$.
+Moreover, noting that $\A^{-1}$ is symmetric and $\Vmat$ can be obtained from $\Umat$ by swapping and transposing block matrices $\Umat_L$ and $\Umat_R$, the results derived here can also be reused to assemble $\Vmat\Pmat^\top\A^{-1}$.

-In conclusion, we have reduced the time complexity of computing $\mathbf{A}^{-1}\mathbf{PU}$ from $\mathcal{O}(n^2c_i)$ to $\mathcal{O}(nc_i^2)$.
-Since the remaining operations, excluding solving $\mathbf{A}^{-1}\mathbf{d}$ in Eqn. (\ref{eq:woodbury}), are also bounded by $\mathcal{O}(nc_i^2)$, we now have reduced the \textit{overhead} of applying Eqn. (\ref{eq:woodbury}) from $\mathcal{O}(n^2c_i)$ to $\mathcal{O}(nc_i^2)$, with the overhead defined as the extra cost brought by Eqn. (\ref{eq:woodbury}) in addition to one linear solve $\mathbf{A}^{-1}\mathbf{d}$.
-We present the complete algorithm in pseudocode in Alg.~\ref{alg:woodbury}, which serves as a subroutine (the corrector) in Alg.~\ref{alg:collision}.
-We use $\mathbf{B}_k$ and $\mathbf{y}_k$ to denote intermediate matrices and vectors respectively, with the subscript $k$ indicating the order of their first occurrence.
+In conclusion, we have reduced the time complexity of computing $\A^{-1}\Pmat\Umat$ from $\mathcal{O}(n^2c)$ to $\mathcal{O}(nc^2)$.
+Since the remaining operations, excluding solving $\A^{-1}$ in Eqn. (\ref{eq:woodbury}), are also bounded by $\mathcal{O}(nc^2)$, we now have reduced the \emph{overhead} of applying Eqn. (\ref{eq:woodbury}) from $\mathcal{O}(n^2c)$ to $\mathcal{O}(nc^2)$, with the overhead defined as the extra cost brought by Eqn. (\ref{eq:woodbury}) in addition to one linear solve $\A^{-1}$ with any right-hand side vector.
+We present the complete algorithm in pseudocode in Alg.~\ref{alg:linear}, which serves as a subroutine in Alg.~\ref{alg:contact}.
+We use $\B_k$ and $\avec_k$ to denote intermediate matrices and vectors respectively, with the subscript $k$ indicating the order of their first occurrence.